dayan9265/climate-change-awereness-pandemic/README.md

 Now let's imagine you are an european reporter and want to write an article on the broad subject of climate change.
 Unfortunately, a new global crisis is taking place at that moment, and you do not know how to ensure that you article will raise awareness toward this crucial subject.
 You are worried as you know based on previous studies that there seems to be a decrease in climate change awareness during crisis periods.

-What we propose it that you pick one or more subjects from the following list, which regroups the top 3 subjects that have seen the highest interest increase during the Covid-19 crisis in the analysed countries.
+What we propose is that you pick one or more subjects from the following list, which regroups the top 3 subjects that have seen the highest interest increase during the Covid-19 crisis in the analysed countries.
 Note that here we only extracted articles which were non country-specific, in order to increase a broad public interest.

 <img id="selected-image2" src="assets/img/europe_articles.png">